direnv/direnv/man/direnv-stdlib.1.md

 ### `MANPATH_add <path>`

 Prepends the expanded *path* to the MANPATH environment variable.
-It takes care of man-specific heuritic.
+It takes care of man-specific heuristics.

 ### `path_add <varname> <path>`